Kenneth Baldwin, 35, Gracie Baldwin, 36, and Luther Brewer, 49, are charged with aiding, permitting and training a fighting dog.

 Kenneth Baldwin and Gracie Baldwin, husband and wife, face additional charges of being present at dogfights, cultivating marijuana and possession of hash oil.

-Gracie Baldwin is also charged with being a felon in possession of ammunition, while Brewer faces additional charges of being a felon allegedly in possession of a firearm and ammunition.
+Gracie Baldwin is also charged with being a felon in possession of ammunition, and Brewer faces additional charges of being a felon allegedly in possession of a firearm and ammunition.

 They were all arrested on April 3 when the sheriff’s departments of Sacramento and Placer counties, and the Humane Society of the United States, raided two homes in Tracy.

-During the search of the homes, officers seized 14 pit bulls that are believed to be used for fighting, according to police.
+During the search of the homes — located at 2386 Lighthouse Circle and 2105 Elsie Way — officers allegedly seized 14 pit bulls that are believed to be used for fighting and more than 26 pounds of marijuana.

 • Contact Denise Ellen Rizzo at 830-4225 or email@example.com.